abrennr/DHClass-Hub/README.md

 DHClass-Hub
 ===========

-Welcome to the Pitt-Greensburg DH Class Hub!
+Welcome to the ULS Digital Scholarship Services fork of DH Class Hub!
 This is a repository to help introduce and orient students to the GitHub collaboration environment, and accompanies the course website posted at <a href="http://newtfire.org/dh/">http://newtfire.org/dh/</a>.

 * Now that you're here, you should try to "clone" this repository on your local computer.
 * Read and follow the instructions here to get started with GitHub: <a href="http://dh.obdurodon.org/github.xhtml">http://dh.obdurodon.org/github.xhtml</a>